AI Researcher & Engineer

 My research background in federated learning and LLM knowledge elicitation gives me a foundation to build on.
 I'm particularly interested in labs working on efficient and distributed learning systems, LLM interpretability, and the alignment between model capabilities and knowledge representation.

 I come from Bangladesh, where access to computational resources and research mentorship is limited — but that constraint has taught me to be resourceful, rigorous, and deeply motivated.
+I taught myself federated learning from scratch, carried a thesis team alone, and produced original research without the prerequisite coursework.
 I'm not looking for a comfortable path.
 I'm looking for the right environment to grow into the researcher I know I can be.

 If you're a professor or researcher whose work intersects with mine, I'd genuinely love to connect.